Scholarships & Youth Programs

 Safety Demonstrations

-Great Lakes Energy offers its free safety demonstration program to bring important electrical safety information to its members and to service organizations in areas where GLE members live.
-The safety demonstration features a tabletop display for indoor student and youth presentations.
+Great Lakes Energy is committed to promoting electrical safety in the communities we serve.
+Our free safety demonstration program provides valuable electrical safety education to members and service organizations in the areas where GLE members live.

 Availability